-- define a name and a description for the menu item; the name is what appears on the menu and it is a mandatory field; - choose whether to view or not an icon near the menu node (for example, when there is a document associated); - define the content of the menu item; - choose the roles eligible to see that particular menu item.
+- define a name: the name is a mandatory field and has to be unique; - define a description: the description is a mandatory field and it is displayed in the main menu; - choose an icon to associate to the menu and to be shown in the main menu; - define the content of the menu item; - choose the roles eligible to see that particular menu item.
 Only users associated with the selected roles will see this menu item.